TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 ## **Recommended Steps**

-Please consider choosing any of the regions from **East US, East US 2, West US, West US 2 or South Central US** if possible.
+If possible, please consider choosing any of the regions from **East US, East US 2, West US, West US 2 or South Central US** for new deployments which don't have any restrictions as of now.

 ## **Recommended Documents**